-Approximately 26 per cent of burglars don't have to force entry.
-Most burglaries are committed during the day and access is usually gained through an open door or window.
+Approximately 26 per cent of burglars don't have to force entry and access is usually gained through an open door or window.
 Burglary rates rise approximately 23 per cent during the winter months.
 Deterring would-be criminals is one of the most effective forms of crime prevention.

 - You can speak to the crime prevention officer at your local police station.
-He or she will come to your home and advise you on how to make it more secure. - If you move into a new home you should change the front and back door locks immediately.
+He or she will come to your accommodation and advise you on how to make it more secure. - If you move into a new home you should change the front and back door locks immediately.
 If you lose your keys, or if they were stolen, replace the locks as a safety precaution. - Hardware and DIY shops sell inexpensive key-operated locks to fit most kinds of windows.
 Remember to lock all outside windows and doors even when you are at home.
 Consider using or purchasing a safety chain, spy hole or intercom system for your front door. - If leaving windows open at night you should fit a window limiter to prevent it being opened further. - If you are female and live in a flat with a door-entry system do not put 'Miss', 'Mrs', or 'Ms' in front of your name; just use your family name.
 If in doubt about a visitor, do not let him or her in.

 - Check the identity of any unknown caller by calling the company they say they are from.
-If you are not sure who is at your door don't open it. - If you live in a flat or a house with an outside light and/or a burglar alarm, make sure you use them.
+If you are not sure who is at your door don't open it. - If you live in a flat or a house with an outside light and/ or a burglar alarm, make sure you use them.
 If the alarm can be set to cover zoned areas, set the alarm downstairs when you go to bed. - Every home should have at least one smoke alarm (preferably two), which should be tested regularly.
-They can be bought from hardware shops and other high street retailers, and are inexpensive. - If you have a telephone-answering machine, don't record a message saying: 'I am not available', as this reveals to the caller that you are a single occupant.
-It is better to say: 'No one is available to take your call.' - If you ever receive obscene or threatening telephone calls or notes, tell a member of staff at your institution or the police. - If you live in a shared house, don't assume there is someone else in who will make it secure when you go out.
+You can buy inexpensive smoke alarms from hardware shops and other high street retailers. - If you have a telephone-answering machine, don't record a message saying: 'I am not available', as this reveals to the caller that you are a single occupant.
+It is better to say: 'No one is available to take your call.' - If you ever receive obscene or threatening telephone calls or notes, tell the police. - If you live in a shared house, don't assume there is someone else in who will make it secure when you go out.
 Discuss security rules and make sure you all agree to leave the house secure at all times.